mohimanilab/Seq2PKS/README.md

 --output_folder result
 ```

-Here is the sample command for running Seq2PKS with a fasta file as input:
+Here is an example of running Seq2PKS with a fasta file as input:
 ```
 python main.py \
 --sequence_file azalomycin_F.fasta \